rug-cit-hpc/league-of-robots/README.md

 [roles/online_docs/templates/mkdocs/docs/](roles/online_docs/templates/mkdocs/docs/)
 Deployed docs can currently be found at:
 [http://docs.gcc.rug.nl/](http://docs.gcc.rug.nl/)
-Once configured correctly you should be able to do a multi-hop SSH via the jumphost to destination using an aliases like this:
+Once configured correctly you should be able to do a multi-hop SSH via a jumphost to a destination server using aliases like this:
 * For login with the same account on both jumphost and destination:
   ```
   ssh user@jumphost+destination